danielstieger/javaxbus/README.md

 * you can use send() with a handler to respond to an expected reply by the server
 * if send() is used with a reply handler, server side fails are dispatched to that handler too (and not to the error handler)
 * if send() with reply handler does not receive a reply within 30sec, an error will be received by the reply handler.
 See the vertx documentation for further information
+* there is a traditional socket io and a java nio implementation available

 # Usage